-The effect of the Act is that for a person or organisation to provide labour hire services in Queensland, they will need a licence to do so, which will be renewed annually.
+The effect of the Act is that for a person or organisation to provide labour hire services in Queensland, they will need a licence to do so.
+This licence will need to be renewed annually.
 It broadly defined what labour hire services are and who will be considered to be a worker.

-The Labour Hire Licensing Regulations 2018 (“the Regulations”) were released on 6 April 2018 which will clarify the scope of the Act, and the scope of the scheme.
+The Labour Hire Licensing Regulations 2018 (“the Regulations”) were released on 6 April 2018.
+They clarify the scope of the Act and the scope of the scheme.
 Thanks to the publishing of the Regulations, there is now a clearer picture of who is and who isn’t covered by the scheme.

 Who does the Act apply to?

 The definition of labour hire services in the Act is broad.
 The Act defines labour hire services as:

 A person (a provider) provides labour hire services if, in the course of carrying on a business, the person supplies, to another person, a worker to do work.

 - a contractor who supplies workers to a farmer or fruit grower to pick produce for the farmer or grower;

 - a group training organisation or principal employer organisation under the Further Education and Training Act 2014 that supplies an apprentice or trainee to an employer;